CompilerProgramming/compilerprogramming.github.io/_sources/intermediate-representations.rst.txt

 * The ``jump`` instruction transfers control from a basic block to another.
 * The ``cbr`` instruction is the conditional branch.
-It consumes the top most value from the stack, and if this value is true, then control is transferred to the first block, else to the second block.
+It consumes the top most value from the stack, and if this value is true (in this case, a non-zero value), then control is transferred to the first block, else to the second block.
-* The ``eq`` instruction pops the topmost two values from the stack, and replaces them with integer value ``1`` or ``0``.
+* The ``eq`` instruction pops the two topmost values from the stack, compares them and pushes a result:
+  ``1`` for true or ``0`` for false.

 Advantages
 ----------
-* The IR is compact to represent in stored form as most instructions do not take have operands.
+* The IR is compact to represent in stored form as most instructions do not have operands.
   This is a reason why many languages choose to encode their compiled code in this form.
 Examples are Java, C#, Web Assembly.
 * The IR can be executed easily by an Interpreter.